Hasuru/Hasuru/README.md

 **`CS student`**

-I'm a Computer Science Student at FCUP (Faculdade de Ciências da Universidade do Porto).
-I'm currently enrolled in my 3rd year.
-I'm more confortable with back-end, although i do have some experience with working as full-stack and as front-end developer.
+Former student from FCUP, with a bachelors in Computer Science, and thinking in getting a Master's degree in the Graphic Computation field.
+Currently i have experience as a mobile and web developer.
+I also have some relevant experience with databases, with search and game algorithms and data structures.
+Currently searching for a part-time job, on an entry level position, where i can put my skills to use.

 ---
 ### Languages and Tools